MrTWrecks0208/Scrubadub/README.md

 # Scrubadub End-User Documentation

-A real-time multi-string search and replace tool for developers, data analysts, security engineers, and privacy-conscious users.
+Scrubadub is a real-time multi-string search and replace tool for developers, data analysts, security engineers, and privacy-conscious users.
+It allows you to find and replace any number of strings of text within a large body of text.

 ---